 “The Punisher” or Nigerian Prince?

 Does the name “The Punisher” mean anything to you?
-It may if you’re an avid boxing fan.
+It may be if you’re an avid boxing fan.
 Albert “The Punisher” Onolunose from Calgary, Alberta, Canada, will forever be known for his involvement in a $3 million telemarketing lottery scam—rather than winning the Nigerian Boxing championship five times during his boxing career.

 The Punisher in Action

 Albert Onolunose is accused of being involved in a $3-million cross-border telemarketing/lottery scam along with being charged with fraud for using $5,000 worth of counterfeit postage and intending to use the mail to defraud people from all over the globe.

 When the police finally caught up to Onolunose, they found a box of counterfeit prepaid envelopes on his person.
-The discovery led to a more detailed investigation which uncovered 5,000 letters in a local Canadian Post Sorting plant that was allegedly sent by Onolunose using the phony postage.
+The discovery led to a more detailed investigation which uncovered 5,000 letters in a local Canadian Post Sorting plant that was allegedly sent by Onolunose using phony postage.

 Finally, Have a Face to The Prince(s)?

-The charges against Onolunose is in connection with the fake postage on the envelopes.
-What was inside the envelopes are the basis for a much more extensive investigation.
+The charges against Onolunose are in connection with the fake postage on the envelopes.
+What was inside the envelopes is the basis for a much more extensive investigation.
 When the police opened the letters, they learned that the envelopes contained a fake letter telling people they had won some lottery.

 According to NextWebSecurity.com, our Nigerian prince had eight other brothers in on the scam.
 Ibrahim Daud (Calgary), Kingsley Chimela Odoemena (Calgary); Jebefumere Bone Albert (Burnaby), Nigel Thomas Osayande (Toronto), Kabiru Julius Odion (Calgary), Alysia Dawn Mayert (Calgary), Darlynton Oseah Omolene (Calgary), and Francis Amankwaa (Calgary) had all been arrested in 2009.
 Somehow the Punisher was able to remain in hiding, and continue scamming, people for five years.